TVE test card: Operation and features

 As Televisión Española adopted the PAL colour system in 1975, the test card has specific elements that allow proper colour adjustments.
 Being a creation of the same team behind the Philips PM5544 test card, it has many elements in common with it (like colour and grey bars or castellations), but introduces some differences (for example, different resolution gratings and coloured background rectangle and circle).

 There were two generations of the TVE test card.
 The original was generated by a heavily modified PM5544 which displays the station name at the bottom of the circle using a programmable character generator.
 From the early 1990s onwards the appearance of the test card changed, with the station name becoming a graphic and clock font now being identical to that of the PM5644 (which was available by that time and likely to explain such changes) thus the original hardware was likely replaced.

 Castellations

 The alternating white and black boxes around the perimeter are called castellations.
-They are used to set overscan (castellations should be visible) and check for low frequency response of the entire transmission chain.
+They are used to set overscan (castellations should be visible) and check for the low-frequency response of the entire transmission chain.